-Pare and stone twelve ripe apricots, and scald them, beat them fine in a mortar, add to them six ounces of double refined sugar, and a pint of scalding cream, (more…)
+Pare and stone twelve ripe apricots, and scald them, beat them fine in a mortar, add to them six ounces (more…)

 One of the joys of April is the appearance of green and growing gardens after the chill of winter.
 In her quintessential guide to English cooking, The Art of Cookery Made Plain and Easy, Hannah Glasse offers a round of up all the dainties one might expect to harvest this month.
 She does not offer hopes that one has a garden or tips for growing the garden– these are already assumed– she merely states what might be found in the garden.
 Estates and even cottages relied on their gardens for fresh produce throughout the year and the lack of a garden was one annoyance of city living.